NottsDevWorkshop/NottsDevWorkshop/readme.md

 It's a React Web App that builds it's pages from JSON data.
 What does that mean?
 It will take a little longer to load, but will be super slick when you're running it.
 TBH you probably wouldn't notice the load time.

-## Why are their two repositories?
+## Why are there two repositories?

 One contains the website `NottsDevWorkshop.github.io` and one contains the code `NottsDevWorkshop` for generating the website.